top of page

 Is it me, or has letter writing become literally LETTER writing?
 I have come across many emails (since we all know “letter writing” is of a virtual matter now) that have taken on a shorthand that is troubling to say the least: “I soure think u r bewtyfull.
 And if u want i will soure have babys with u.”

-Originally published in In the Scene Magazine
+Originally published in In the Scene Magazine.
+(No longer in circulation.)

 Recent Posts